relatedcode/RelatedDB/README.md

 **Insert** *(using Dictionary)*

-Insert a new object as Disctionary:
+Insert a new object as Dictionary:

 ```swift
 let values: [String: Any] = ["userId": 1001, "name": "John Smith", "age": 42, "approved": false]